anantkumarclasses/anantkumarclasses.github.io/_posts/2025-04-16-motion-graphs.md

 ---
 layout: post
-title: "Interactive Motion Graphs "
+title: "Interactive Motion Graphs (Responsive)"
 ---

 <p>Slide the slider below to see how position, velocity, and acceleration change dynamically over time:</p>